Cameraria corylisella

 Human Relevance

 No significant economic or ecological impact.
 Occasionally noticed by gardeners or foresters due to visible leaf mines, but damage is cosmetic and does not require management.
-Provides an accessible example of leaf-mining biology for educational purposes.
+Provides an accessible example of leaf-mining insect for educational purposes.

 Similar Taxa